ISIRTA episodes and songs

-ISIRTA episodes and songs: a list of episodes and sketches from the comedy radio series I'm Sorry, I'll Read That Again, and the songs which were featured in the episodes.
+ISIRTA episodes and songs: a list of episodes, sketches, and songs from the comedy radio series I'm Sorry, I'll Read That Again.

 The songs are listed after the episodes on which they were featured (the listing of songs is unfortunately incomplete).
 Also included, where known, are the names of the script writers of the episodes, as well as the names of the singers and songwriters.

-The original episode titles are unknown for the following songs: